fabri1983/java2proto2grpc/README.md

 Consul can be obtained as a stand alone app or as a **docker image**:
 - stand alone app: https://www.consul.io/downloads.html
 - docker image: *docker pull consul*
-	- See *Useful Tips* section for instruciton on docker consul execution
+	- See *Useful Tips* section for instruciton on docker Consul execution.

 You need to setup the current consul ip address in order to test run **LoginServiceGrpcClientConsulServiceDiscoveryTest** correctly:
 - If you are using docker in *Windows* with **Docker Tool Box** then get your docker machine ip with: